FAA turns over emails from former Boeing 737 pilot

-WASHINGTON (Reuters) - The U.S. Federal Aviation Administration (FAA) on Friday turned over 10 pages of emails from a former chief technical pilot on the Boeing (BA.N) 737 MAX that disclosed new details of the company’s efforts to win approval from regulators around the world.
+WASHINGTON, Oct 18 (Reuters) - The U.S. Federal Aviation Administration (FAA) on Friday turned over 10 pages of emails from a former chief technical pilot on the Boeing 737 MAX that disclosed new details of the company’s efforts to win approval from regulators around the world.

 The emails confirm Mark Forkner told the FAA in January 2017 that the company would delete references to a key safety system known as MCAS from the operator’s manual “because it is outside the normal operating envelope.”